select multiple columns in linq c-sharp

 Conclusion

-Selecting multiple columns in LINQ is a powerful feature that offers flexibility and readability in querying data.
-Whether using anonymous types, tuples, or projecting into a new class, LINQ provides the tools to efficiently retrieve and manipulate the required data in C#.
+Selecting multiple columns in LINQ is a versatile feature that provides flexibility and readability in querying data.
+Whether you’re using anonymous types, tuples, or projecting into a new class, LINQ provides you with the tools needed to efficiently select and work with data in C#.
+Additionally, using linq select multiple columns, linq select all columns, and linq select with where filters can help you create precise and clean data queries that meet your needs.